MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-383-Commercial-Drivers-License-Standards-Requirements-Penalties/subpart-E-Testing-Licensing-Procedures/section-383.73.md

 (iii) The person performing the record check and the person authorizing the issuance are not the same.

-(o) *Medical recordkeeping* - (1)(i) *Status of CLP or CDL holder.* Before June 23, 2025, for each operator of a commercial motor vehicle required to have a CLP or CDL, the current licensing State must:
+(o) *Medical recordkeeping*—(1)(i) *Status of CLP or CDL holder.* Before June 23, 2025, for each operator of a commercial motor vehicle required to have a CLP or CDL, the current licensing State must:

 (A) Post the driver's self-certification of type of driving under § 383.71(b)(1) to the CDLIS driver record;